 Justice for Survivors of Child Sexual Abuse

 Until recently, most states have severely limited the time allowed for survivors of child sexual abuse to file criminal charges or seek justice in civil courts.
-This may be changing as increasing coverage of news regarding the Catholic clergy abuse scandals and other institutional coverups have prompted legislators in several states to act.
+This is changing as increasing coverage of news regarding the Catholic clergy abuse scandals and other institutional coverups have prompted legislators in multiple states to act.

-The Child Victims Act was passed into law in the State of New York in January 2019.
+The Child Victims Act was passed into law in the State of New York in February 2019 and enacted August 14, 2019.
 It extended the time child sexual abuse survivors have to file criminal charges to 28 years of age and to seek compensation through civil lawsuit to 55 years of age.
+A similar bill in New Jersey passed in May 2019 and will go into effect December 1, 2019.

-Pennsylvania and New Jersey, along with other states are considering similar legislation to extend or remove the statutes of limitations on child sex abuse crimes, giving survivors the ability to seek justice.
+Pennsylvania along with other states are considering or have already passed similar legislation to extend or remove the statutes of limitations on child sex abuse crimes, giving survivors the ability to seek justice.

 Read more about clergy abuse lawsuits in: